thoughtbot/payload/README.md

 resorting to singletons, constants, or globals.
 It also won't cause any class-reloading issues during development.

+The central object in the framework is a "container."
+Dependencies are specified using Ruby configuration files.
+Configured dependencies are then available anywhere a reference to the container is available.

 Define simple dependencies in `config/dependencies.rb` using services:

 ```ruby